Ocean Guardian logo

 All articles

-How does the Ocean Guardian (Shark Shield) effectively deter sharks?Updated a year ago
+How does the Ocean Guardian (Shark Shield) effectively deter sharks?Updated 2 years ago

 All sharks have highly sensitive electrical receptors called the 'Ampullae of Lorenzini' located in their snouts.
 These tiny gel filled sacs can only sense electrical fields from prey at very close distances, typically less than one meter.
 The powerful localized electrical field generated by Ocean Guardian devices causes the sharks gel filled sacs to spasm and turns sharks away from the immediate area.